drape-io/terraform-aws-tfstate-s3-backend/README.md

       "Owner" : "group-sre@test.com"
     }
   }
+  providers = {
+    aws.secondary = aws
   }
+}
 ```

+*NOTE*: The `providers` block is required.
+This is because if in the future you
+would like to use replication to another region we need you to pass in the
+provider.

 It will generate an s3 bucket `drape-dev-tfstate`.
 We use the [context](https://github.com/drape-io/terraform-null-context)
 to manage the tagging and naming of resources.
 If you need to generate a more